 Theophan the Recluse (1815 - 1894) was a Russian Orthodox bishop of Tambov in Russia.

 I have been sitting with this thought of St.Theophan for several months.
 I know there is something here for me beyond the face value.
 Something more than an "Amen!
-Indeed, it's all about heart" and while I resoundingly agree, it strikes me that this is somehow not enough.
-It is not enough to file this away as just another lovely thought, another sound bite rather it is to be ingested, to be tossed around in one's mouth as one savor wine, and let it slide gently down your throat to be digested and become a part of you.
+Indeed, it's all about heart," and while I resoundingly agree, it strikes me that this is somehow not enough.
+It is not enough to file this away as just another lovely thought, another sound bite.
+Rather, it is to be ingested, to be tossed around in one's mouth as one savours wine, and let it slide gently down your throat to be digested and become a part of you.
 As I say this, I think of "taste and see that the Lord is good."
 And who can forget "take this bread"?
-It is my body broken for you and drink this wine for this in my blood shed for you."
-Jesus also said "I am the bread of life" or "I am the Living Water" and a promise that whoever eats and drinks will never be hungry or thirsty again.
+It is my body broken for you, and drink this wine for this in my blood shed for you."
+Jesus also said, "I am the bread of life" or "I am the Living Water" and a promise that whoever eats and drinks will never be hungry or thirsty again.
 They will be satisfied!
 It all speaks to me of a deeper knowing, an experience with God rather than just experience with ideas about God.
 In this, we are truly satisfied.

 To grasp that even as individuals, we are a part of a moment, even in our observation - we are a part of a bigger context itself.
-We are part of a community, for example, which helps us grasp our individuality and give it meaning.
+For example, we are part of a community, which helps us grasp our individuality and give it meaning.
 It is in our intimacy (being a part of) that we can move from knowing about to actually knowing.
 To experience is to be participatory, a partaker of the divine nature.
 “We are a part of something more than we observe something.”
 “When it's all about ideas, you don’t have to be a part of it - you just need to speak correctly about it.”
-When healthy thinking and heart experience combine something much more full happens, as my friend and spiritual director describes it:
+When healthy thinking and heart experience combine, something much more full happens, as my friend and spiritual director describes it:

 "the sacred space beyond duality where "thinking" and "hearting" are siblings not afraid of each other, sibling who playfully collaborate until in some wild way there is a head in the heart and a heart in the head!"